codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 </p>

 ### Motors
 Reverse engineered and calibrated an NXT motor to work with the arduino.
+We used PWM signals to control the three servo motors.

 <p align="center">
   <img width="200" img src="for_readme/nxt_motor1.jpg">